LRT in

 Photo by page author

-A few blocks north, the southbound platform for the Lexington Market stop is located a between Marion Street and Lexington (see photo to the left).
+A few blocks north, the southbound platform for the Lexington Market stop is located a between Marion Street and Lexington.
 At Lexington, the northbound track swings to the east side of the road for the platform in the block between Lexington and Clay Street.
-At the same time the track swings from the centre of the road to the curb lane, the traffic lane does the opposite (see photo to the right).
+At the same time the track swings from the centre of the road to the curb lane, the traffic lane does the opposite (see photos below).

 Photo by page author